mozilla/login.webmaker.org/README.md

 login.webmaker.org
 ==================

+This is currently demo implementation of Single Sign-on using <a href="http://persona.org">Persona</a>.
+The end goal is for it to be the SSO server for the webmaker.org applications.

+There are a few TODOs that make this not ready for an actual deployment. -- See <a href="https://github.com/mozilla/login.webmaker.org/issues">Issues</a>.

 # Getting the Server Up and Running

 ## Configuration

 login.webmaker.org attempts to conform to the <a href="http://www.12factor.net">twelve factor methodology</a>.
+If using <a href="http://blog.daviddollar.org/2011/05/06/introducing-foreman.html">foreman</a>, create a .env file and populate with the following variables:

 ###LOG_LEVEL